Sale of Business Contract: Everything You Need to Know

 - The Signatures.
 No contract will be finalized and binding until the parties involved or their representatives have signed and dated the document.
 Each party should have their attorney review the document before signing, and copies of the document should be kept by both parties.
 All documents should be notarized by a public notary, and including a witness signature may also be recommended for both parties.

 If you need help understanding the sale of a business contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.